brandonngiam/Playground/README.md

 <br/>

-### Step 2 - Change StocksCafe() usage
+### Step 2 - Change StocksCafeApi() usage

-Whenever you need to use StocksCafe() in Jupyter Notebook, change it to StocksCafe(apiUser='YOUR_USERNAME', apiUserKey='YOUR_API_KEY').
+Whenever you need to use StocksCafeApi() in Jupyter Notebook, change it to StocksCafeApi(apiUser='YOUR_USERNAME', apiUserKey='YOUR_API_KEY').

-Explanation: When we call StocksCafe(), we are reading api-key.txt file for your username and api key.
+Explanation: When we call StocksCafeApi(), we are reading api-key.txt file for your username and api key.
 Since Binder is running on a shared environment, we cannot upload these sensitive credentials there.

 To find your API Key, goto https://stocks.cafe/user/profile (if your API Key is NULL, please click on the "Renew API Key" link).